DHTMLX/docs-kanban/docs/api/config/js_kanban_editorautosave_config.md

 ```

 :::info
-Using this parameter, you can enable/disable an autosave mode of JS Kanban.
+Using this parameter, you can enable/disable an autosave mode of Kanban.
 If you set the **editorAutoSave** property to *false*, the editor will display the "Save" button to save edited data
 :::

 ### Example